Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models

 \section{Variations of the GMPS circuits}

-In the main text, the GMPS circuits are obtained from the $U=0$ limit of the impurity model (known as the resonant level model, RLM) with impurity gates dropped so as to maintain locality of the Coulomb repulsion $U$.
+In the main text, the GMPS circuits are obtained from the $U=0$ limit of the impurity model (known as the resonant level model, RLM) with impurity gates dropped to maintain locality of the Coulomb repulsion $U$.
 Such a treatment benefits the computation without changing the qualitative disentangling behavior.
 As shown in Fig.~\ref{fig:vargates}, the disentangled results are very similar between the circuits with and without gates involving the impurity.
 Though, the full circuit gives less entanglement at the impurity site in the small $U$ limit, the entanglements away from the impurity are basically the same with the circuit that avoids the impurity, which becomes more prominent in large $U$ limit.

 The GMPS circuit obtained from the bath electrons is also considered in Fig.~\ref{fig:vargates}.
-Compared to the resonant level model, disentangling results of the circuit from the bath has higher entanglement over a large range of sites around the impurity.
-Qualitatively, we attribute this to the electron MPS having to represent the impurity bound state as a superposition over a large number of bath sites, which is already taken into account exactly in the resonant level model MPS.
+Compared to the resonant-level model, disentangling results of the circuit from the bath has higher entanglement over a large range of sites around the impurity.
+Qualitatively, we attribute this to the electron MPS having to represent the impurity bound state as a superposition over a large number of bath sites, which is already taken into account exactly in the resonant-level model MPS.